dxxmsdxy/onchain-canon/README.md

 The `credit` field can be used to credit multiple parties.

-`desc` can be included to describe credited entity.
+`desc` can be included to describe the credited entity.

-`content` can be included to indicate what they are credited for.

-The `weight` value is an integer representing the relative contribution of each party within the scope of that OC inscription.
+The `weight` value is an integer representing the relative contribution of each party within the scope of the same credit envelope.

 If no weight is specified, it is assumed to be 1.